 In addition to giving your time and skills to your host home, consider how you can make a difference when you return to your home university.
 Chat with your study abroad office to learn of opportunities to connect with prospective students at on-campus events or virtually once you return.

-Examples of do-good goals to set for 2021:
+Examples of Do-Good Goals to Set for 2022:

-- Spend XXX weekends during your semester volunteering in your host community.
+- Schedule some off-time or weekends during your semester abroad to volunteer in your host community.

 - Donate clothes, school items, and houseware to local shelters or charities before heading home.